yuzu-emu/yuzu-emu.github.io/site/content/help/quickstart/index.md

     - 2b.
 Boot your Nintendo Switch into RCM mode, and make sure it is connected to your computer.
     - 2c.
 Run TegraRCMGui, and in the `Payload` tab of TegraRCMGui, click on the folder icon and navigate to the `Hekate` file you downloaded earlier from the prerequisites.
     - 2d.
 When you have successfully booted into the Hekate menu, click on `Payloads`.
 This will show a list of payloads.
     - 2e.
-On the list of payloads to launch, you should see listed `Lockpick_RCM.bin` Click on this.
+Click on `Lockpick_RCM.bin` in the list of payloads.
     - 2f.
-After Lockpick_RCM has successfully booted, Press the power button to select `Dump from SysNAND`
+After Lockpick_RCM has successfully booted, Press the power button to select `Dump from SysNAND`.
     - 2g.
 It will prompt you to press `VOL+` or `VOL-` to reboot to sept.
 Do as it says and it will start dumping process.
     - 2h.
 After Lockpick_RCM has finished deriving the keys, please make note of the location of the key file.
 Default is: `sd:/switch/prod.keys` and `sd:/switch/title.keys`.
     - 2i.
 With both `prod.keys` and `title.keys` dumped from your Nintendo Switch, place them in the `%YUZU_DIR%/keys` directory.